-- Athlete's My Account > Swim History when "Include Splits" is selected from the Display Options
+- Parent/Athlete View: On an athlete's My Account > Swim History (if "Include Splits" is selected from the Display Options)

-- On an athlete's profile in People > Swim Results Table
+- Admin/Coach View: On an athlete's profile in People > Athlete Swim Results Table

-- On the meet results in Schedule > [Meet Name] > Results > Browser
+- Admin/Coach View: On the meet results in Schedule > [Meet Name] > Results > Browser

 >>Note: Splits will display in the course (pool length) configured on the Meet Details screen.

 Everyone with an account has access to their athlete's swim history under their My Account page.
 This page is accessed thru the upper right menu from any screen.

 The data displayed in the table is configurable from within the Display Options.